opencog/agents/scm/pair-agent/Design-Generate.md

    to choose one for this weighted distribution.
 This requires a "non-local" RAM-walking sum.

+3a) Create a pipeline elt that takes list, adds the weights, then
+    selects N random items from that weighted list.

-A local way of doing this is to pick a min-MI cutoff, and selecting the first elt that is above the cutoff.
+3b) A local way of doing this is to pick a min-MI cutoff, and selecting
+    the first elt that is above the cutoff.

-A quasi-local way is to take the average of the first three elts, the first K elts, and then accept the first that is above this average.
+3c) A quasi-local way is to take the average of the first three elts,
+    the first K elts, and then accept the first that is above this average.
     So the first K are always discarded, until the moving average is arrived at.

 This needs:
 4) Atomese to fish out/Filter the MI from the correct location